sjfke/nonbleedingedge/cheatsheets/powershell.rst

 * `Setup Powershell scripts for automatic execution <https://stackoverflow.com/questions/29645/set-up-powershell-script-for-automatic-execution/8597794#8597794>`_
 * `Get-ExecutionPolicy <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7>`_

-Start the PowerShell as administrator, to be able to change them.
-A default install will most likely look as shown, and the one to change is the 'CurrentUser' *your* rights, see Get-ExecutionPolicy link.
+Start the PowerShell as administrator, to be able to change these settings.
+A default install will most likely look as shown, and you need to change 'CurrentUser' *your* rights, see Get-ExecutionPolicy link.
 ::

 	PS> Get-ExecutionPolicy -list